Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with

 \Cref{tab:per-candidate} reports the four compatibility scores and screening outcome for all 14 candidate types (6 benign + 8 faulty) from a representative seed (seed\,=\,42).
 Scores are identical across the three capability families (grasp, align, place) because the fault injection model applies the same structural perturbations to each family.

 Several patterns are notable.
-First, benign candidates achieve near-perfect scores across all four dimensions, confirming that the compatibility model does not create false rejections ($\mathrm{FAR}=0$).
+First, benign candidates achieve near-perfect scores across all four dimensions; the compatibility model therefore does not create false rejections ($\mathrm{FAR}=0$).
 Second, each faulty candidate type triggers rejection through a different compatibility dimension, validating the four-way decomposition.
-Third, marginal candidates (F7--F8) deliberately straddle the activation threshold; these pass screening but are intercepted by sandbox or shadow evaluation, demonstrating the value of the staged pipeline.
+Third, marginal candidates (F7--F8) deliberately straddle the activation threshold; these pass screening but are intercepted by sandbox or shadow evaluation, which is the value of the staged pipeline.